nanomena/ArcRender/README.md

 # ArcRender

-Arcrender is a bi-directional path-tracing renderer with multiple features.
+Arcrender is a toy renderer using bi-directional path-tracing with multiple features.

 Here are some results: